PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 result, while the following topological sort remains unchanged; cleanup alone does not require shape propagation.

-The recursive safety fallback currently computes layout-validation metadata before its high-rank BatchMatMul and indexed binary-convergence owners.
-The validator is pure, so characterization fixes the intended boundary at the terminal graph and requires an empty terminal result to remove validation errors inherited from the recursive lower.
+The recursive safety fallback computes layout-validation metadata from its terminal graph, after high-rank BatchMatMul compression, indexed binary convergence, and the final topological sort.
+The validator is pure.
+A non-empty result keeps the established error-list schema, while an empty terminal result removes validation errors inherited from the recursive lower.
 This changes diagnostics only; the mutation owners and their ordering remain fixed.

 Gate-layout orchestration remains owned by `passes/gate_layout_orchestration.py`.
 The lowerer re-exports the elementwise